When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Formative Study Findings

 \subsubsection{Exceptions to the CDCR pattern}

-We found that interface differences did not fundamentally change user behavior.
-However, variations in task type and user familiarity revealed several edge cases where this pattern did not hold.
-(1) Ambiguous confirmability: In some tasks, there was no clear ground truth for what counted as an error.
-For example, in hotel booking, the agent might choose a location that was slightly more expensive but offered better transportation access.
+Across all 40 trials (5 tasks $\times$ 8 participants), 100\% (40/40) of trials entered the Confirmation stage, 87.5\% (35/40) proceeded to Diagnosis, and 82.5\% (33/40) executed a Correction.
+Agent differences did not fundamentally change this behavior.
+However, variations in task type and user familiarity revealed several edge cases in how the later CDCR stages were instantiated.
+(1) Ambiguous confirmability: In 5 trials (2 hotel-booking and 3 Overcooked), participants failed to identify an existing error.
+In the hotel-booking domain, ambiguity in what counted as “wrong” made it difficult to diagnose issues: for example, the agent sometimes chose a hotel that was slightly more expensive but had better transportation access.
 While arguably suboptimal, this choice was not objectively wrong.
-(2) Non-linear diagnosis: Some users skipped intermediate steps during diagnosis.
-For example, P2, who was highly experienced with Overcooked, noticed the player placing soup on the wrong pad and bypassed the cooking phase, jumping directly to the serving phase.
-(3) Partial correction: When errors were minor and unlikely to affect subsequent planning, users preferred to download the result file and fix the error themselves rather than having the agent re-execute the task.
+In the three Overcooked trials, participants noticed the unexpected result and entered the diagnosis phase, but failed to identify the first error.
+Because the agent continued to act after the initial mistake, participants reported that they expected the agent to correct itself later, and therefore overlooked the original error location.
+(2) Non-linear diagnosis: Two users skipped intermediate steps during diagnosis in Overcooked.
+Because they are highly experienced with Overcooked, they jumped directly to key states: after noticing the player placing soup on the wrong pad.
+(3) Partial correction: In 2 document-processing trials, participants entered the confirmation and diagnosis stages but chose an alternative correction path.
+They preferred to download the result file and fix the error themselves rather than having the agent re-execute the task, because the errors were minor and unlikely to affect subsequent planning.